 Quick Context: Support is Your Safety Net

-Good customer support isn't a convenience; it's your essential safety net when dealing with financial transactions.
+Good customer support is not a convenience; it is your essential safety net when dealing with financial transactions.
 It ensures that if a payment goes awry, you have a clear path to resolution, preventing financial stress.

 What to Consider Before You Start